 As each flower is different, it feels like every drawer is unique.

 What do you think?
-Would peekaboo flower drawers make you smile in the morning?
-Or is that just me?
+Would peekaboo flower drawers make you smile in the morning on and old piece of furniture?

 Thanks for reading.
-If you’d like to see more of the transformation, please check out the YouTube video.
+If you’d like to see more of furniture transformations, please check out my YouTube channel.

-Pin it for later – spring-fresh look on furniture
+Pin it for later – before and after furniture makeover for Spring

 Rachel started painting furniture in 2018.
 She created this site to share her favourite transformations and the many tips she has learned along the way.

 I love this color!
 This piece looks so beautiful!